ARMartinelli/st/README.md

-This is my build of st
+This is my build of st.

-To enable transparency you need an X composite manager (e.g. picom)
+To enable transparency you need an X composite manager (e.g. picom).

 st - simple terminal
 --------------------